 The Legal Trap

-When carriers cut corners, plaintiff attorneys don't just see fault — they see opportunity.
+When carriers cut corners, plaintiff attorneys don't just see fault they see opportunity.
 They pull your roadside inspection history, subpoena your training records, and dig through every file looking for a missed signature or outdated form.
 One gap in documentation becomes "proof" of systemic negligence.
+When a serious accident occurs, how well your compliance records hold up under that scrutiny determines everything — Fleet Regulators provides post-accident DOT audit support to carriers facing exactly that investigation.

 The Domino Effect